vvoelz/gnina_demo/README.md

 pip install wget
 ```

-###  Next Steps
+##  Next Steps

 NOTE: For each of these steps, make sure to read the _contents_ of each script before you run the script.
 This way, you will know what is going on, and can debug if something goes wrong.

+### Preparation

 1. Run `./download_gnina` to get an executable copy of gnina.
 2. Prepare the receptor using `python prepare_receptor.py`
 3. Prepare the ligands using `python prepare_ligands.py`

+### Docking

-4. Dock the ligands using `python docking.py` (**IMPORTANT**!
-This step should be run interactively on one of the nodes of Owlsnest, see below)
+**IMPORTANT**!
+These steps should be run interactively on one of the nodes of Owlsnest, see below!

+4. For the "smina" and "gnina_rescore" protocols, dock the ligands using `python docking.py` (use `qsub -I -q normal` )
+5. For the "gnina_refinement" protocols, dock the ligands using `python docking_gpu.py` (use `qsub -I -q large` )

+### Analysis

+6. Run `./runme_before_analysis`.
+This will:
+   * install rdkit
+   * make a PDB for the donepezil xtal pose ("input_files/donepezil_xtal.pdb")
+   * install a tool called [DockRMSD](https://zhanggroup.org/DockRMSD/) so we can compute RMSD-to-xtal for molecules with symmetry or permuted atom orders.
+7. Analyze the docking scores (and docking score vs. RMSD-to-xtal for donepezil) using `python analysis.py`.
+This script will:
+   * parse all the output sdf files to get the docking scores
+   * calculate RMSD-to-xtal for donepezil
+   * print and save to csv format tables with the results (e.g. "docking_results/gnina_rescore_huperzine.csv")
-5. Visualize the docking results in ChimeraX (`scp` the `receptor.pdbqt` and `[ligand]_out.pdbqt` files to your personal computer to view them)
+8. You should visualize the docking results in ChimeraX (`scp` the `receptor.pdbqt` and the `scp -r` the entire `docking_results` folder files to your personal computer)
-6. Analyze the Vina score vs. RMSD-to-xtal using `python analysis.py`  (NOTE: this script downloads and uses a tool called [DockRMSD](https://zhanggroup.org/DockRMSD/) from the Zhang group at University of Michigan to compute RMSD for molecules with symmetry or permuted atom orders.)

 ### Running interactively on Owlsnest